jeffmillard/RepData_PeerAssessment1/PA1_template.md

 # with resulting file "activity.csv".
 No other preprocessing has
 # been performed at this point.

-# make sure we are in the correct directory
+# make sure we are in the correct directory (this is specific to my computer)
 setwd("~/RepData_PeerAssessment1")

 # load data into data.frame DF, do not touch NA values yet